bomkz/patchman/README.md

 ### Copying resource files

-Since resource files need to be copied to VTOLVR_Data folder, we need to define a copy action to do this for us, for each resource file we plan to use, we need to define a copy action so it resembles as follows:
+Since resource files need to be copied to Data folder, we need to define a copy action to do this for us, for each resource file we plan to use, we need to define a copy action so it resembles as follows:

 ```
         {